r4victor/tenthousandmeters/content/blog/python_bts_07.md

 ### Getting an attribute

-Let's first see what the VM does when we get the attribute value.
+Let's first see what the VM does when we get the value of an attribute.
 The compiler produces the `LOAD_ATTR` opcode to load the value:

 ```text
 $ echo 'obj.attr' | python -m dis